-Margo Fortuny is a writer and artist based in Madrid.
+Margo Fortuny is a writer and artist based in New York and Madrid.
 Her work has appeared in The New York Times, Exit, Flaunt, Buffalo Zine, Vice and Metal, and online at Dazed Digital and SHOWstudio.com.

 She also writes short stories, scripts and comes up with award-winning apps and digital platforms.
 Check out her photography on Instagram @thefortunyverse and drawings: @margofortuny .